SIholin/ubilocation-server/README.md

 threeDimensional=True
 enableConfigSigning=False
 enableDataEncryption=False
+enableDataDecryption=False
 ```

 Property `threeDimensional` tells if applications should create three dimensional data or not.
 If false it will by default create two dimensional data.

-Properties `enableConfigSigning`  and `enableDataEncryption` indicate if signing and/or encryption should be used or not respectively.
+Properties `enableConfigSigning`, `enableDataDecryption`  and `enableDataEncryption` indicate if signing, decryption and/or encryption should be used or not respectively.

 If signing is enabled then application only registers the bluetooth listener (observer) configuration messages that can be verified with `signingConfigPublicKey` property.

-If encryption is enabled then application uses `encryptionPublicKey` property to encrypt published messages that contain location data and `encryptionPrivateKey` property to decrypt observaton data that is listened from subscribed topic.
+If encryption is enabled then application uses `encryptionPublicKey` property to encrypt published messages that contain location data and if decryption is enabled then it uses `encryptionPrivateKey` property to decrypt observaton data that is listened from subscribed topic.

 ## Data Specs